asdtiwari/Practice/README.md

-# Practise
+# Practice
-It is collection of numerous program that are unorganised and coded for practise.
+It is collection of numerous program that are unorganised and coded for practice.